uon-hci/tools/docs/docs/SHP-stats.md

 Of course, the opposite action of **failing to reject a null hypothesis** when it is **actually false** is another experimental error called **Type II error**, but is often seen as less serious than the Type I error.
 The chance to make a Type II error is represented by the probability called \\(\beta\\).
 The **statistical power** is the probability of correctly rejecting the null hypothesis, because it is **indeed false**.

+### Statistical power

+**Statistical power** is the probability of **correctly** rejecting a **false** null hypothesis.
+Statistical power is inversely related to \\(\beta\\) or the probability of making a **Type II error**.
+In short, \\(power = 1 - β.\\).
+In simpler words, statistical power is the likelihood that a study will detect an effect when there is an effect there to be detected.
+If statistical power is high, the probability of making a Type II error, or concluding there is no effect when, in fact, there is one, goes down.
+As a rule of thumb, ideal statistical power is assumed.

+Statistical power power nearly always depends on the following three factors:

+- the **statistical significance criterion** used in the test: usually named \\(\alpha\\) and set at 0.05, this criterion represent the likelihood to reject a null hypothesis when it is actually true,
+- the **magnitude** of the effect: the effect size, is a quantitative measure of the magnitude of a phenomenon.
+Examples of effect sizes are the correlation between two variables, the regression coefficient in a regression, the mean difference, etc. In simple words, while the significance provides the knowledge of the presence of a phenomenon, the effect size describes how much is that phenomenon occuring,
+- the **sample size**: it determines the amount of sampling error inherent in a test result.
+The statistical power is therefore often used to determine the idel sample size (larger effect and sample sizes improve power).

+In addition, the type of test can play a part in the power, as parametric tests are generally more powerful than non-parametrics ones.

 ### Correlation, regression

 Most tests aim to know if an independant variable has an impact on a dependant varible, but doesn't describe *how*.
 The study of **correlation** aims to